 mkdir /vcsa sudo mount -o loop ~/Downloads/VMware-VCSA-all-6.7.0-13010631.iso /vcsa

 We will be using vCenter (VCSA) with an embedded PSC controller.
-If you’re wondering what the heck PCS is, you can learn more about it here.
+If you’re wondering what PCS is, you can learn more about it here.

 The ISO will contain a few templates for us to copy and modify.
-Other options for VCSA and PCS can be found here.
+You can find VCSA and PCS’ other options here.

 cp /vcsa/vcsa-cli-installer/templates/install/embedded_vCSA_on_ESXi.json /tmp/config.json # !
 OPTIONAL ! # If you want to start with my exact config: curl -L https://gist.github.com/jimangel/8d5869a4be139e631a310e2bfe4d8b81/raw > /tmp/config.json